albertkklam/simpleinterpreter/README.md

 - [x] Pascal variables and reserved keywords are case insensitive, unlike in many other programming languages, so BEGIN, begin, and BeGin they all refer to the same reserved keyword.
 Update the interpreter so that variables and reserved keywords are case insensitive
 - [x] I mentioned in the “hacks” section before that our interpreter is using the forward slash character ‘/’ to denote integer division, but instead it should be using Pascal’s reserved keyword div for integer division.
 Update the interpreter to use the div keyword for integer division, thus eliminating one of the hacks
 - [x] Update the interpreter so that variables could also start with an underscore as in ‘_num := 5’

+### Part 14
+- [ ] You’ve seen in the pictures throughout the article that the Main name in a program statement had subscript zero.
+I also mentioned that the program’s name is not in the global scope and it’s in some other outer scope that has level zero.
+Extend spi.py and create a builtins scope, a new scope at level 0, and move the built-in types INTEGER and REAL into that scope.
+For fun and practice, you can also update the code to put the program name into that scope as well